DUBLIN INSTITUTE of DESIGN

-1.2 Dublin Institute of Design (DID) operates a strict policy of non-refund of deposits/fees, the single exception being circumstances in which students have paid deposits/fees for a course which fails to commence.
+1.2 Dublin Institute of Design (DID) operates a strict policy of non-refund of deposits/fees except in circumstances in which students have paid deposits/fees for a course which fails to commence.
 International students should also refer to section 4.1 below.

 1.3 Course places are secured upon receipt of a non-refundable deposit.
 The balance of the fees will then be due before the course commences, unless otherwise agreed in writing/email.
 Non-EEA students should refer to section 4 below.

 1.4 All course details, including content, schedules and fees are subject to change.
 DID endeavours to keep these changes to a minimum.